 The weather forecast for the next few days is pretty good indeed.
 Until Sunday we should have nice summer days without to much wind.
 After that, next week it cools of a bit, so they say.
 Not too much wind, and that's really nice, because it has been quite windy the last days.
 These windy days can make the fishing very difficult, Marius told me about a guiding session with wind gusts up to 10 mts/sec, causing small waves on the river and making dry fly fishing almost impossible.

 Good reports from river Glomma at Kvennan Fly Fishing now: during their last day at KFF Bernd and Marina landed 4 grayling measuring 50+ cm, all on dry flies.
-The pic to the right shows Robin from Sweden, he landed his personal best grayling of 48 cm.
+Robin from Sweden reported his personal best grayling of 48 cm.
 I guided him and his friend Rikard last weekend.

 The little green worm is the caterpillar stage of the autumnal moth that crowded the birch forests last fall.
 They are back now in unbelievable numbers, eating all the leaves of the birch trees again.
 I suggest you bring some imitations, they just might come in handy ...